Appian Named a Leader in Everest Group's Digital Claims in Property and Casualty Insurance PEAK Matrix® Assessment 2023

 "Appian's strong push and continued investments to build low-code industry-focused solutions that align with faster time-to-market mandates of Property & Casualty (P&C) insurers have helped it to garner significant mindshare in the industry," said Aaditya Jain, Vice President, Everest Group.
 "A robust solutions suite comprising multiple modular applications to help insurers streamline claims management; an extensive partner network that offers added flexibility and options for carriers to select best-fit SI services partner; and client appreciation for quick deployments have helped Appian earn a Leader recognition on Everest Group's inaugural Digital Claims in Property & Casualty (P&C) Insurance – Solutions PEAK Matrix® Assessment 2023."

-"We are proud to be recognised as an industry leader, and alongside the many reputable providers in this report.
-Appian Connected Claims helps insurers streamline and automate their claims process to optimise claims handling, increase straight-through processing, reduce claims leakage, and improve the customer experience," said Jake Sloan, VP of Insurance at Appian.
-"The solution digitises the claims process while creating a personalised, differentiated claims experience that aligns with the existing and future-state claim and policy systems architecture."
+"We are proud to be recognized as an industry leader, and alongside the many reputable providers in this report.
+Appian Connected Claims helps insurers streamline and automate their claims process to optimize claims handling, increase straight-through processing, reduce claims leakage, and improve the customer experience," said Jake Sloan, VP of Insurance at Appian.
+"The solution digitizes the claims process while creating a personalized, differentiated claims experience that aligns with the existing and future-state claim and policy systems architecture."

 View the full report here: https://ap.pn/3IOPXKR